Anxiety

 • Diet and poor eating habits (e.g. food allergies and intolerances; nutritional deficiencies; missing meals so blood sugar drops; diet high in sugar, fried food, low in vegetables)

-• Gut dysbiosis – leading to painful digestive symptoms and a direct link between the gut and the brain, causing mood disorders)
+• Gut dysbiosis – leading to painful digestive symptoms and a direct link between the gut and the brain, causing mood issues)

 The two most common forms of treatment offered for anxiety are counselling and medication.

-Antidepressants can help to ease common anxiety symptoms and can help sufferers to function better however, they do not tackle the root cause and are not effective for everybody.
-They are often used in combination, particularly in more severe cases but generally if you have been diagnosed with GAD, it is common to be advised to try psychological treatment before being prescribed medication.
+Antidepressants can ease anxiety symptoms and help sufferers to function however, they don't tackle the root cause and are not effective for everybody.

 Medication.
-If you are considering taking medication for GAD, we suggest you discuss your symptoms and any other conditions, severity of the anxiety, history of symptoms, history of treatment, psychosocial stresses, and social support systems, as well as the different treatment options in detail before you start a course of treatment.
-This should include the different types of medication, length of treatment, side effects, and possible interactions with other medicines.
+If you are considering medication, we suggest you discuss your symptoms and any other conditions as well as different treatment options in detail before you start.
+This should include different types of medication, length of treatment, side effects, and possible interactions with other medicines.

 IMI offers a holistic approach to anxiety.